asimkhan8107/APB/README.md

 Read transaction that receive an error can return invalid data.
 There is no requirement for the peripheral to drive te data bus to all 0s for a read error.
 A Requester which receives an error response to a read transfer might still use the data.

-A Completer can not rely on the error response to prevent the reading of a value on PRDATA.
+A read transfer can also complete with an error response, indicating that there is no valid read data available.